Alan Crowe: Early life and career

 Born on 1 September 1940 to George Henry Crowe and Esther Annie Crowe (née Caley), he was educated at Ramsey Grammar School and Loughborough Training College.
 He was awarded a teaching diploma, and taught initially in England and then in Canada.
 He then embarked upon a banking career, initially with the Isle of Man Bank, and became the Company Secretary and Executive Director of various companies, including Eagle Star (International Life).
 He is also a Fellow of the Institute of Chartered Secretaries and Administrators, a Chartered Company Secretary and an Associate of the Chartered Institute of Bankers.

 He contested Douglas North unsuccessfully in the 1991 General Election, but was elected Member of the House of Keys for that constituency in a 1995 by-election.
 He was elevated to the Legislative Council of the Isle of Man in 1998, and remained there until his retirement in 2003.
 He returned to the Council from 2007 to 2015.

-Personal life

-Crowe is married to Dorothy (née Wagstaff), they have two children and two grandchildren.